FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 <figure>
 <img class="noZoom" src="/images/dom_distribution.png" alt="log-normal fit">
-<figcaption>Bimodal distribution generated with a linear model resembling the cathedral of Cologne.</figcaption>
+<figcaption align="center">Bimodal distribution generated with a linear model obviously resembling the cathedral of Cologne.</figcaption>
 </figure>
+&nbsp;

 Based on common mnemonic techniques, and assuming this example was surprising, physical, sexual and humorous enough for you, you will never forget that the residuals of a linear model are normally distribution and *not* the target variable in general.
-Only in the case that you used a linear model having only an intercept, i.e. $M=1$ and $\phi_1(\mathbf{x})\equiv 1$, the target distribution would equal the residual distribution in all data sets.
-But seriously, who does that?
+Only in the case that you used a linear model having only an intercept, i.e. $M=1$ and $\phi_1(\mathbf{x})\equiv 1$, the target distribution equals the residual distribution (up to some shift) in all data sets.
+But seriously, who does that in real life?

 ## Analysis of the Residual Distribution